willcl-ark/bitcoin/doc/design/private-broadcast-tool.md

   its paths without an exit.
 - Recipients can recognise the release by its profile and probe it.
 They learn that someone used the tool, not who.
+- Discovery does not exclude the node's own addresses; a filter on node state is the coupling rule 1 forbids.
+A job that draws the node's own onion or IP makes the node one of that job's first relayers rather than none of them.
 - Tor's own timing and reachability vary between users; the schedule fixes when the tool acts, not how fast the network answers.
+- A job stops when its schedule ends and never retries on its own: retrying because the transaction did not come back would act on exactly the signal a network adversary controls.
+  To censor a job, an adversary must control or silence every slot's recipients and backups, onion slots included.
+The remedy is another job, submitted by the user after watching `getmempoolentry`; it discovers and schedules independently.